DiegoPires/backend-coding-challenge/README.md

 Begin by forking this repo and cloning your fork.
 GitHub has apps for [Mac](http://mac.github.com/) and [Windows](http://windows.github.com/) that make this easier.

+## Implementation explanation

+- Developed using Asp.net Core 2.0 with C# on a Mac.
+C# it's not the language I use on a day to day basis now, but it's a language I like and I will problably work with.
+It's my first time using .net Core, I thought it was a good opportunity to check what it has to offer, specially because I'm using a Mac to code.
+- I choose to use a Mac because it's my main computer now, the one I use to code in other languages, and I heard good things about the support from .net core and from Visual Studio Code (the IDE I developed everything).
+I might say it was a little challenge to lost all the benefits from Visual Studio (I actually didnt't manage to debug yet, for example)
+- Might say .net Core suffers kind of some problems of "edge" techs: hard to find people with the same problems, need to look a lot more on the incomplet docs, some mysterious errors and incompatibilitys to manage...
+- The route of the API it's actually "api/v1/suggestions".
+It's a better practice to declare a version for future changes that don't break old stuff.
+- Documentation was provided with Swagger.
+Just made a generic route to point everytime to it, if the person is not on the API.
+- Tried to comment code that it's more "Magic", otherwise, most of the code speak for himself.
+- The system it's quite simple, but I chose to implement a Service Pattern just to abstract all the logic from the controller and let it clean.
+IoC comes out of the box now, so it`s there, and it actually helps the tests.
+- Tried to implement a test to the controller with a mock of the service, just missing some little pieces to make it work 100%.
+The library still don't reconize the mock to execute.
+- Implemented a little test to my service layer too while developpement the layer.
+It runs direct to Azure Search.
+- Azure Search was chosen because I was already thinking to host the API on Azure and found this IaaS that looked promising.
+It took all the problems of hosting a database with support for ElasticSearch and it has a strong case about been easy to scale.
+Founding a start tutorial was not so complicated, just for some details of implementation it's harder to find material.
+The final implementation it's missing search for the geolocalization and the score going from 0 to 1 (Right now it has it's own algorithm)
+- Overall, I would say it's a good first MVP, need some more time for the details, but offers enought room to grow.
+And definitly, all the tech stack played a little role on the adaptation.